ComedicChimera/chai-lang.dev/content/book/unit1/chapter4.md

     end

-It is worth noting that you should be careful not to overuse header variables: if every if statement in your code base defined three or four header variables, your code is probably going to be hard to read and maintain.
+It is worth noting that you should be careful not to overuse header variables: if every if statement in your code base defines three or four header variables, your code is probably going to be hard to read and maintain.